-- Freehand drawing

-- Technical drawing

-- Rendering

-- Computer drawing

-- Product design &/or packaging

-- Visual diary to document research, idea development, media trials, discussion of works and evaluation processes.
+- Product design &/or packaging - Visual diary to document research, idea development, media trials, discussion of works and evaluation processes.

 A levy of \$60 for materials used will be charged to the student's account.

 TEXTILES - STITCH, THREAD, DYE

 This subject enables our students to focuses on exploring, developing and investigating various fabrics and textile embellishment including: